baswijdenes/ListOfMicrosoftGraphApiEndpoints/README.md

 ]
 ```

-The example shows 2 objects in the array (in Json.
+The example shows 2 objects in the json.

 - Endpoint: This is the path as string value exluding the host ('https://graph.microsoft.com') and reference to the version (beta or v1.0).
 - v1.0: Boolean value indicating if the endpoint is available in v1.0.